denrav99/WCX2CytoSure-Visualization-of-structural-variants-in-prenatal-samples/README.md

 Code for WXC2CytoSure is available at https://github.com/denrav99/wcx2cytosure.git

-Fluffy v4.0 with integrated WCX2CytoSure id available at https://github.com/denrav99/fluffy.git
+Fluffy v4.0 with integrated WCX2CytoSure is available at https://github.com/denrav99/fluffy.git